 Miller lives in Atlanta with his wife and children.

 The Board of Georgia Health News is:

-Linda Lowe, an Atlanta-based public policy advocate specializing in health issues, representing Families First and the Georgia Breast Cancer Coalition at the Capitol.
+Linda Lowe, an Atlanta-based public policy advocate specializing in health issues.

 David Tatum (chairman), vice president of government affairs and chief public policy officer for Children’s Healthcare of Atlanta.